DIY Finishing - Finishing Techniques

 Sanding wood before finishing

-Defects occurring during the assembly of finished elements
+Defects occurring during assembly of finished elements

 photo source: wiggersfurniture.blogspot.com